docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 ``app``

 **Description**

-Provides access to objects and application settings within the Premiere Pro application.
+Provides access to objects and application settings within Premiere Pro.
 The single global object is always available by its name, **app**.

-Attributes of the Application object provide access to specific objects within Premiere Pro.
-Methods of the Application object can create, open and close projects, access other APIs available from the PPro DOM (Anywhere, Team Projects, Encoder), and quit Premiere Pro.

 ----